q23175401/Sorting-Visualization/README.md

 This is a sorting visualizer.

-There are several sorting algorithm to choose from.
+There are several sorting algorithms to choose from.
-You can puase all the sorting procedure when sorting by clicking the button twice.
+You can puase all the sorting procedures when sorting by clicking the button twice.
-And You can also switch to different algorithm by clicking different buttons.
+And You can also switch to different algorithms by clicking different buttons.

 	1. Bouble Sort
 	2. Insertion Sort